molily/molily.de/_posts/2016-01-18-javascript-web-apps.md

 Instead of simply <a href="http://roca-style.org/#application-logic">forbidding to have valuable logic</a> on the client, let’s talk about **sharing particular logic for the user’s benefit**.
 Again, this question not only concerns JavaScript web apps, but all clients that are architecturally separated from the API server.

 There are already practical ways to share logic between client and server.
-In the form validation example, we can specifiy the rules in a neutral, declarative format like JSON or XML.
+In the form validation example, we can specify the rules in a neutral, declarative format like JSON or XML.
 Each client has glue code that reads and applies the rules to the specific user interface.

 ## Client-server architectures instead of monoliths